Skip to content

 Common costs for buying a home:

-- Rate-and-term refinancing changes your interest rate, the term of the loan, or both without the advancement of any new money.
+• Rate-and-term refinancing changes your interest rate, loan term, or both without advancing any new money.

-- Cash-out refinancing is when an existing mortgage gets replaced with a new one but comes with a larger amount than previously owed, allowing borrowers to use their mortgage to get cash.
+• Cash-out refinancing is when an existing mortgage gets replaced with a new one but comes with a larger amount than previously owed, allowing borrowers to use their mortgage to get cash.
 It’s a form of home equity borrowing.
-As interest rates rise, it decreases the number of homeowners who can refinance to a lower interest rate.
+As interest rates rise, the number of homeowners who can refinance to a lower interest rate decreases.
 Thereby denying them the opportunity to decrease their monthly payments.

 Common costs for refinancing a home: